 After the article was published, a grand jury was impaneled by the local district attorney seeking an indictment against Quill.
 After Quill testified in his own defense, the grand jury declined to indict.
 Next, the state medical board considered revoking Quill’s medical license but decided against such action.
 Since then, Quill has become recognized as one of the nation’s leading palliative care physicians.
-He heads the palliative care service at a major medical center and teaching hospital, and serves as president of the American Academy of Palliative Medicine.
+He heads the palliative care service at a major medical center and teaching hospital, and served as president of the American Academy of Hospice and Palliative Medicine.

 ELLP Executive Director Kathryn Tucker, JD, has been involved in numerous cases challenging the application of criminal laws concerning assisted suicide and in favor of recognition of a constitutional right to privacy and liberty in a patient’s decision to choose aid-in-dying.
 Advocacy in support of legislation has also been fruitful.
 Quill’s sharing of the story of his patient Diane ignited the movement to empower dying patients with a broader range of choice at end of life, including aid-in-dying.